rduenasf/birding/docs/birds/strsee1.md

 scientific_name: "Crithagra striolata"
 order: "Passeriformes"
 family: "Fringillidae (Finches, Euphonias, and Allies)"
 description: "Crithagra striolata is a species of bird in the Fringillidae (Finches, Euphonias, and Allies) family.
-It has been observed 2 times."
+It has been observed 2 times.
+It has been photographed."
 species_group: "Finches, Euphonias, and Allies"
 species_code: "strsee1"

 sidebar_position: 447
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Fringillidae (Finches, Euphonias, and Allies)
   - Finches, Euphonias, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---